ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

 Each node in ROS serves a single, modular purpose in a robotics system.
 For more information, see :doc:`About nodes <../../../About-Nodes>`.

-Nodes appear on the :doc:`ROS graph <../../../How-ROS-Works>` and communicate with other nodes through :doc:`topics, services, actions, and parameters <../../../Interfaces-Topics-Services-Actions>`.
+Nodes communicate with other nodes through :doc:`topics, services, actions, and parameters <../../../Interfaces-Topics-Services-Actions>`.
 A single executable can contain one or more nodes.

+For more information, see :doc:`How ROS works <../../../How-ROS-Works>`.

 Prerequisites
 -------------